indubitablygregarious/resume/README.md

 I can't guarantee that everything will automatically look good.
 I had to do many small adjustments to get the rendering I was looking for, so I can't guarantee you won't have to do the same.

+Addition: I've updated this template for folks with a bit more experience You're going to have to get into LaTeX to get it looking good, but this should be a good start anyway